 As I noted, what was striking about this offering wasn't just the total, but the expectation that the givers tell where the money came from.
 If a similar method had been used in the early church as described by Luke, some of the envelopes would have revealed that the contributors had sold a house or some land to come up with the money.
 In fact, when the service was over and the apostles gathered up the envelopes and took them to the church tellers for counting, they noticed one in particular, from a man named Joseph, aka Barnabas, disclosing that he sold a few acres of property in order to contribute to the congregation's ministry.
+Joseph's gift was just one example of the kind of solidarity and sacrifice that the Spirit was inspiring among Jesus' followers.

-Note that Joseph's gift was about more than just dollars and cents.
+Note also that Joseph's gift was about more than just dollars and cents.
 It was also about trust.
 Trust in God and trust in the other members of the congregation.
 It took a lot of trust for Joseph to sell that field he owned.
 It took a lot of trust to reveal to the church where the money had come from.
 It took a lot of trust to hand the proceeds over to the church leaders and to count on them to distribute the funds wisely.
 It took a lot of trust that those who got assistance were speaking truthfully about their needs.
 In the early church, the patterns of giving, and the practice of sharing possessions, presumed an enormous amount of trust, in God and in each other.

 That's why, in the very next scene, the behavior of Ananias and Sapphira is so shocking, and the consequences so terrifying.
 Just as Joseph's gift was a prime example of truthfulness and mutual trust, so Ananias and Sapphira's offering was a demonstration of deception and falsehood.
 Turns out that this seemingly generous and sacrificial couple has actually held back some of the profits for themselves.
-What appeared to be a Barnabas-like sacrifice is actually just a percentage gift, with the rest tucked away in an online savings account for themselves.
+What appeared to be a Barnabas-like sacrifice is actually just a percentage gift, with the rest tucked away in an online savings account for themselves, as a hedge against rising inflation.